Grid-tie systemsPV system designJA SolarTrina Solar

 If you're not using space on the roof of your office, factory or hotel for solar panels – you're missing out.
 PV modules are not only going to cover the energy consumption of your office or hotel, but also improve your business image and eventually pay for themselves in full.
 In this article we'll introduce you to the basics of commercial solar panel systems.

-Three reasons for business to go solar
+3 reasons for business to go solar

 1. The energy consumption of the whole building can end up being a huge burden on the budget of your enterprise.
 Solar panels help to alleviate it, if not cover the needs for electricity completely.

 2. Solar panels eventually bring the spent money back to you.
 Payback time depends on the state and electricity prices there, as well as on the type of panels.
-On average, in USA, panels pay for themselves in 7-8 years.
+On average in USA panels pay for themselves in 7-8 years.
 The average lifespan of solar panels is 25 years, so you can consider them a reliable and smart investment in the future of your enterprise.

 3. By installing solar panels and running your business on green energy you reinforce a positive image of your enterprise.
-Using renewable energy, shows that you care about the planet and contribute to the fight against global warming.
+Using renewable energy shows that you care about the planet and contribute to the fight against global warming.

 Panels differ in cost, lifespan, efficiency and design